BLCM/BLCMods/Pre Sequel Mods/Astor/Gears Improvement/ReadMe.md

   - #### Shields Improvement:

-    - __*Black Hole* & *SuperNova* On Steroids:__ Since my mod *SuperNova*'s Missing Material Fix share the Black Hole's *Unique (predefined) Material* for these both shields, this Mod includes the *Black Hole* and *SuperNova*... and my stand-alone fix *Supernova Missing Material Fix* because it's mandatory to make this Mod working correctly.

    - __*Booster Shields* Auto Pick-Up:__ Automatically pick-up, however, to balance the auto pick-up advantage, the restoration value is reduced from ±20%.

 - ### Weapons Improvement:

   - ### Assault Rifle Improvement:

     - __*KerBoom* with Singularity Grenade:__ Turns the KerBoom into a useful weapon by shooting 1 rockets, which spawn 1 singularity child grenade.

 * * * * *